ahmedghoneim510/ahmedghoneim510/README.md

 I am a **Backend Developer** and Computer Engineering student at **Mansoura University**.
 With 2+ years of experience in building production-ready systems, I specialize in **PHP & Laravel**, following **SOLID principles** and **Clean Architecture**.

-🚀 I am currently **seeking new challenges** and opportunities to apply my expertise in scalable backend systems.
-To stay at the forefront of technology, I am actively advancing my skills in **React** and **Advanced Database** techniques.
+💡 I am a highly motivated engineer with a deep passion for solving complex problems and a strong drive for continuous self-improvement.
+I thrive on learning new technologies and am currently advancing my expertise in **React** and **Advanced Database** management to build more robust and efficient software solutions.

 ---